KohoVolit/legislative-openness-data-explorer-texts/en/explore/info.md

-*Select chambers of parliament and/or categories to create a custom data table*.
+Select chambers of parliament and/or categories to create a custom data table.
 In general, green icons indicate high performance, yellow middle, and red low performance.
 Gray icons indicate either a lack of data or other.
 Click the colored icons to access detailed information.